 If you devise a design, process or product, you will file a patent to protect your right as its legal creator.
 Patents grant you the exclusive right to make, sell, use and distribute your innovations at the exclusion of others.
 But having a patent for your product doesn’t mean you can use it.
 And if someone else has already patented a part of your product, that could then prevent you from manufacturing or selling it.

 Trademarks protect logos and names that identify or represent your company.
 By registering these symbols as trademarks, other businesses cannot use them or their likenesses.
 Yet even though your business’s name falls under this law, you cannot trademark common words or phrases for its use.
 Nor can you trademark products, which would fall subject to patents instead.
+If you have a trademark, it is important to protect it.
+Look for reliable trademark attorneys to help with trademark protection.

 Trade secrets are the processes, formulas or techniques that help your company’s product stand apart from others.
 IP laws protect this information from leaking to competitors.
 Yet you may have an employee who leaves your company and decides to bring your secrets along with them.
 Doing so is illegal because it aids a competitor at the expense of your business.